-The HUD pamphlet on lead-based paint entitled Protect Your Family from Lead in Your Home

-Information on how to fill out and file a housing discrimination complaint form The form HUD-5380 domestic violence certification form and the form HUD-5382 notice of occupancy rights, which contains information on VAWA protections for victims of domestic violence, dating violence, sexual assault, and stalking
+- The HUD pamphlet on lead-based paint entitled, "Protect Your Family from Lead in Your Home" [24 CFR 35.88]. - The grounds on which the PHA may terminate assistance for a participant family because of family action or failure to act - Requirements for notifying the PHA of any changes in income or family composition - Information on how to fill out and file a housing discrimination complaint form - The form HUD-5380 domestic violence certification form and the form HUD-5382 notice of occupancy rights, which contain information on VAWA protections for victims of domestic violence, dating violence, sexual assault, and stalking - "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse - "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12

-CCHA Page | 80

-"Is Fraud Worth It?"
-(Form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse

-"What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12